 Used during a Robot Chicken sketch.
 After a flood wipes out The Smurfs' village, Gargamel finally achieves his goal of eating them.
 As it turns out, they taste really bad.
 He throws the food out, and orders Chinese.

 Doug helps Mr. Dink catch Chester, the fish that took his old wallet 30 years ago.
 Mr. Dink then gets upset because he will no longer have a reason to fish or buy more equipment.
 Doug tells him he can just throw the fish back, so he does.

 In Aladdin: The Series, a man who spent years hunting a sand shark realizes that he has no idea what to do with his life after finally catching it.
 He sets the beast free so he can continue the hunt.

 From a psychology standpoint this is true.
 Your brain responds more positively to imagining something good than it does actually receiving it.

 A study cited in this Cracked article suggests taking shorter vacations more frequently instead of fewer longer ones, since the satisfaction and happiness levels were at their highest before the trip when the person is in anticipation mode.

 Every birthday/Christmas/Hannukah/whatever has at least one present which fits this trope.

 This trope is somewhat hinted at by the third (and supposedly most severe) of three Chinese curses, "May you find what you are looking for."

 Romance, marriage, and even/especially sex.
-Many want it as and think of it to be a magical thing, then they realize it is something you have to actually maintain with actual hard work and true dedication, then it suddenly loses its appeal when you have it.
+Many want it as and think of it to be a magical thing, then they realize it is something you have to actually maintain with actual hard work and true dedication.
 The divorce rates reflect this.
 People who know what it takes usually avoid this however.